earth-system-radiation/rte-rrtmgp/doc/site/discussions.md

 ---
 layout: "page"
-title: "Tutorial"
+title: "Discussions"
 ---

-This is a site for tutorials
+This is a site for discussions